skip to content

 Offer to make amends

-A statement or admission made in the making of an offer to make amends is not admissible in evidence [s 19].
+A statement or admission made in an offer to make amends is not admissible in evidence [s 19].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.